Campaign Signs / Temporary Non-Commercial Signs

 Sign Free Zones

-Resolution No. 8853 established two sign free zones as autorized by Arizona Revised Statutue in HB 2500.
+Resolution No. 8853 established two sign free zones as authorized by Arizona Revised Statute in HB 2500.
 In these sign free zones the State Law's limitations on local enforcement for campaign and ballot signs do not apply.